manu675/manu675.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "This is my Personal Page"
-excerpt: "About me"
+#excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/